Payment and collection of fees policy

 • the person consents to the placement in writing.

-Working directly with children: Being physically present with children and directly engaged in providing them with education and/or care.
+Working directly with children: This means being physically present with children and directly engaged in their education and/or care.

 Updated